AdaCore/learn/courses/advanced-spark/chapters/type_contracts.rst

         Unique_Sorted_String in Sorted_String and then
         Unique_Sorted_String in Unique_String;

 This code is not correct.
 There are 3 problems in this code:

-- there is a run-time error on the array access in ``Sorted_String``
+- there is a run-time error on the array access in ``Sorted_String``;

-- quantified expression defines only one variable
+- quantified expression defines only one variable;

-- the property in ``Unique_String`` is true only for the empty string
+- the property in ``Unique_String`` is true only for the empty string.

 Example #8